 Stevenson himself spent a great deal of his time in London at the Savile Club.
 The Savile Club is a gentlemen’s literary, academic and arts club founded in 1868.
 When RLS frequented it, it was based at No. 15 Savile Row.
-Stevenson was in good company – Thomas Hardy, H.G.
-Wells, and Rudyard Kipling were also members.
+Other writers who were, or would become members are Thomas Hardy, H.G.
+Wells, and Rudyard Kiplings.
 The Savile Club is now located at 69 Brook Street, Mayfair, London.

-On this page you will find information about when RLS was in London (including places in Greater London like Chelsea, Hampstead and Richmond) and where he stayed.
+On this page you will find information about when RLS was in London and where he stayed.
 You will also find details about his time at Burlington Lodge Academy, Spring Grove, Isleworth.

 “I wish somebody would explain to me the climate of Hampstead.
 To be so near London, and yet to be in an atmosphere more that of like Peebles than any other I can think of, is surely a puzzle in meteorology.
 Hampstead is all my fancy painted it; it is so quiet, so healthful and beautiful; and yet one can go in and dine at the Club in three-quarters of an hour, or thereabout”

 (Letter from RLS to his mother, c.
 3 July 1874, from The Letters of Robert Louis Stevenson, ed. by Bradford A. Booth and Ernest Mehew, vol ii [New Haven: Yale University Press, 1995], p.
 27)